DenDeline/SunMapper/README.md

 [![.NET](https://github.com/DenDeline/SunMapper/actions/workflows/dotnet.yml/badge.svg)](https://github.com/DenDeline/SunMapper/actions/workflows/dotnet.yml)

 # SunMapper
-Lightweight and fast object mapper, that creates methods for mapping at the [compilation time](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/).
+Lightweight and fast object mapper, which creates methods for mapping at the [compile time](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/).

 # Testing 🛠
-There are a lot of things that not implemented yet or some code can give you unexpected result, so use this package at your own risk.
+There are a lot of things that are not implemented yet or some code can give you unexpected result, so use this package at your own risk.

 # Install